 - The Houston Zoo designed the Texas black bear reporting signs that are used all over the state.

-- Only recycled content toilet paper is used in Zoo restrooms.
+- We use 100% recycled content toilet paper in all Zoo restrooms.

 How You Can Help